Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 * WHEN EMACS IS HUNG

-If Emacs stops responding to your commands, you can stop it safely by
+you don't want to finish, you can stop it safely by typing C-g.

 You can also use C-g to discard a numeric argument or the beginning of

-a command that you do not want to finish.
+a command that you don't want to finish.

 >> Type C-u 100 to make a numeric arg of 100, then type C-g.